-Ratio of Voting Description of Relationship, etc. Company Name Address Paid-in Capital Business Activities Rights Held (%) Interlocking Directorship, etc. Business Transactions, etc. Miyoshi Electronics Corporation Kawanishi- shi, Hyogo Millions of yen 400 Manufacturing and sales of electronic application equipment, semiconductors, and information and communication equipment 42.8 Yes The Company outsources manufacturing.
+Ratio of Voting Description of Relationship, etc. Company Name Address Paid-in Capital Business Activities Rights Interlocking Directorship, etc. Business Transactions, etc. Miyoshi Electronics Corporation Kawanishi- shi, Hyogo Millions of yen 400 Manufacturing and sales of electronic application equipment, semiconductors, and information and communication equipment 42.8 Yes The Company outsources manufacturing.
 The Company purchases some of its products.
-Itec Hankyu Hanshin Co., Ltd. Fukushima- ku, Osaka- shi 200 Sales of electronic equipment, development of systems for transport, building management and medical service, outsourcing of various system development, provision of various solutions and technical services 30.0 Yes The Company purchases some of its products.
+Itec Hankyu Hanshin Co., Ltd. Fukushima- ku, Osaka- shi 200 Sales of electronic equipment, development of systems for railway, building management and medical service, outsourcing of various system development, provision of various solutions and technical services 30.0 Yes The Company purchases some of its products.
 It sells the Company's products.
+MEDOCOM Sp.
+Z o.o.
+Poland (Warsaw) Thousands of PLN 1,100 Manufacturing, sales and maintenance of auxiliary power for transport vehicle and propulsion control device, etc. 49.2 Yes It is engaged in manufacturing, sales, and maintenance using components supplied by the Company.
 AG MELCO Elevator Co.
 L.L.C.
-UAE (Dubai) Thousands of AED 10,000 Sales, installation, and maintenance of elevators [5.0] 39.0 It is engaged in sales, installation, and maintenance of the Company's elevators.
+UAE (Dubai) Thousands of AED 10,000 Sales, installation, and maintenance of elevators [5.0] 39.0 Yes It is engaged in sales, installation, and maintenance of the Company's elevators.
 Kang Yong Electric Public Co., Ltd. Thailand (Samut- prakan) Thousands of BAHT 198,000 Manufacturing and sales of refrigerators, electric fans, ventilators, and electric pumps [0.0] 45.7 Yes It is engaged in manufacturing and sales under license from the Company.
 The Company purchases some of its products.
 Shanghai Mitsubishi Elevator Co., Ltd. China (Shanghai) Thousands of US\$ 155,000 Manufacturing, sales, installation, and maintenance of elevators [8.0] 40.0 Yes It is engaged in manufacturing, sales and maintenance under license from the Company.
 Shihlin Electric & Engineering Corporation Taiwan (Taipei) Thousands of NT\$ 5,209,722 Manufacturing and sales of electrical equipment, energy and electric equipment, and factory automation equipment 21.2 Yes It receives license as well as supplies of products and components from the Company.
 23 other companies